Apple Podcasts content guidelines

 - 4.4.
 Ongoing Value.
 Subscriptions are not intended to be one-time transactions.
 The value may differ for each subscription depending on the content and benefits offered by creators, but the subscription must supply ongoing value to subscribers.

 - 5.1.
-Transcript Accuracy.
-Transcripts that you provide to Apple for display with your content on Apple Podcasts must accurately reflect and correspond to such content.
+Accuracy.
+Transcripts, subtitles, and captions that you provide to Apple for display with your content on Apple Podcasts must accurately reflect and correspond to such content.